 Dosing Instructions For CLL

-The recommended dose is 100 mg/m2 administered intravenously over 10 minutes on Days 1 and 2 of a 28-day cycle, up to 6 cycles.
+The recommended dosage is 100 mg/m2 administered intravenously over 10 minutes on Days 1 and 2 of a 28-day cycle, up to 6 cycles.

-Dose Delays, Dose Modifications And Reinitiation Of Therapy For CLL
+Dose Delays, Dosage Modifications And Reinitiation Of Therapy For CLL

 Dosing Instructions For NHL